 So you’ve been in an accident.
 Don’t panic.
 Reporting a claim with Farmers Insurance is easy, and dedicated staff will assist you the whole way.
 Determining insurance claims can be complex and what you’re expected to provide during the process can vary.
 However, all claims follow the same basic, five-step process.

 Step One: Assignment

-After making sure you and others at the scene of the accident are safe (and calling emergency services if necessary), your first step is to report your claim.
+After making sure you and others at the scene of the accident are safe (and calling emergency services if necessary), your first step is to report your claim to get the car accident settlement process started.
 The Farmers Mobile App is typically the easiest method, but you can also call 1-800-435-7764 or visit Farmers.com.

 Before or immediately after reporting your claim, gather your thoughts and collect information about what happened.
 Take pictures and video if you can and form a consistent and clear story.
 Have this story ready to explain over the phone or to type up for digital submission.
 Don’t worry if some of the details are hazy; your claim representative knows what questions to ask you.

 In the immediate aftermath of an accident, do not admit fault.
 Conversely, if you are obviously not at fault, you should still file a claim; obtaining compensation directly from the at-fault party can be time-consuming and difficult.
 Farmers acts as a middleman in this situation, taking the burden off your shoulders.

 You should also be unafraid of premium increases when filing a claim.
 Your rates will not always increase, and the decision to do so relies on your history, fault, and local laws.
 Either way, the damage covered by your insurance will usually offset any increases to premiums.
 Policies are very rarely cancelled for filing claims, and only for extraordinary or reckless circumstances.